 MATH 0063 Algebra I - (F, S, SUM, On Demand).
 This course is computer assisted and will build on a strong number sense.
-Solving linear equations and inequalities, graphing lines, slope, linear modeling, introduces function concepts including domain and range, function notation, and evaluating functions, solving systems of linear equations in two variables, exponential properties, polynomial operations, and interwoven modeling and problem solving.
+Solving linear equations and inequalities, graphing lines, or higher, C-7 or higher, or appropriate placement test score.

+slope, linear modeling, introduces function concepts including domain and range, function notation, and evaluating functions, solving systems of linear equations in two variables, exponential properties, polynomial operations, and interwoven modeling and problem solving.
 If working quickly, it moves on through factoring, exponential, radical, and rational expressions quadratic, radical, rational equations and compound inequalities with further study of functions and graphs, including quadratic and other basic functions.
 This course format allows the student to test out of topics in which they are already proficient and proceed through at least one (but up to both) of Beginning Algebra, and Intermediate Algebra during a single semester.
 Prerequisite: MATH 0013 with a C or higher, or MATH 0023 with a C-7 or higher, or appropriate placement scores equivalent to those for Beginning Algebra.